 Conditions: 9- Good for most conditions.
 4 wheel drive is a plus if you’re going to drive these trucks.

 Longevity: 7 – Mechanically (engine, transmission) forums indicate that this vehicle will last well over 200,000 miles.
-There was some indication that other parts of the vehicle like A/C, wipers, alignment will need to be serviced or replaced over time.
-The mechanically aspects of the vehicle are extremely important to a private investigator but the A/C and heater and be just as important when sitting in your vehicle.
+There was some indication that other parts of the vehicle like A/C, wipers and alignment will need to be serviced or replaced over time.
+The mechanical aspects of the vehicle are extremely important to a private investigator but the A/C and heater and be just as important when sitting in your vehicle.

 P.I.
 Advice Overall Rank: 8.1 (Very Good)